lude-bri/ft_printf_42_LP/README.md

 That is the way that printf function works.
 Prints every char into the output.
 If `%` is found, the function will check the next character is a **format specifier** or not.
 If it is, printf will check which specifier it is to print the correspondent.

-# 4. Creating a printf from scratch
+# 4. Important aspects of Printf

 As said by Ritchie and Kernighan (1978)
 >[!IMPORTANT]